Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/raora-c1d8.md

 The family reunion that followed was bittersweet and deeply emotional.
 Mario, overjoyed, embraced her daughters, finally free from the shadow of the Stain.

 With the corruption behind them, Mario had a rare opportunity to relax and reconnect with the people around her.
-She greeted Peasant Da Bae, a long-lost member of the Amber Coin, gifting her a [hat](https://www.youtube.com/live/Gou89O6CzmY?feature=shared&t=5460).
+She greeted Peasant The Bae, a long-lost member of the Amber Coin, gifting her a [hat](https://www.youtube.com/live/Gou89O6CzmY?feature=shared&t=5460).
 She indulged in moments of playful grandeur, standing on her throne to feel like the queen she always claimed to be.
 She joined in on the chicken game, relishing the lighter side of life.

 But the peace was short-lived.
 Mario joined the heroes for one final confrontation: a battle against the [Stain King](https://www.youtube.com/live/Gou89O6CzmY?feature=shared&t=7691).
 Yet the ultimate revelation shattered their understanding—it wasn’t the Stains that were truly evil but someone they never would have suspected (see [King: The True Evil](#node:king-of-libestal)).